-Bishop David Bard invites The Michigan Conference to share hope this Advent Season by contributing to UMCOR’s disaster relief efforts around the world and in the state.
+Bishop David Bard encourages The Michigan Conference to share hope and love this Advent season through generous contributions to UMCOR’s disaster relief efforts around the world and across the state.

 Senior Content Editor

 Over the past 16 months, lives were broken by disaster in places like the Carolinas, Alabama, Florida, California, Puerto Rico, Indonesia, and Japan.
 “Advent is about another kind of breaking,” says Bishop David Bard.
 “Advent is about the breaking in of hope, of light, of life, of God’s love breaking into the world in Jesus Christ, years ago and always.”